lnnrtwttkhn/version-control-survey/README.md

 Selection: 1
 ```

-Installs packages and dependencies and opens up Google authentification website
+Installs packages and dependencies and opens up Google authentication website
 (https://accounts.google.com/signin/oauth...)

 #### 2.

 Tidyverse API packages would like to access your Google account.
 Choose what Tidyverse API packages are allowed to access:
 Access, edit, create, or delete all your Google Sheets.